johnny-morrice/godelbrot/README.md

 ## Dependencies

 godelbrot has no dependencies outside of the go compiler, and its standard library.

 The godelbrot developers are using go 1.4, mostly because godebug does not support 1.5 at the date of publication.

-## Usage
+## Get it

-This package has been hacked up quickly, and we haven't made it go-gettable yet.

-Wide distribution isn't a priority till we reach our development goals (more on them to come!)

-To get started with the command line tool, clone this repository and then

-    $ export GOPATH=/path/to/godelbrot
-    $ cd /path/to/godelbrot
-    $ go install functorama.com/demo/godelbrot
+    $ go get github.com/johnny-morrice/godelbrot/renderbrot
-    $ bin/godelbrot

-To run the web app

-    $ export GOPATH=/path/to/godelbrot
-    $ cd /path/to/godelbrot
-    $ go install functorama.com/demo/webdelbrot
+    $ go get github.com/johnny-morrice/godelbrot/configbrot
-    $ bin/webdelbrot
+    $ go get github.com/johnny-morrice/godelbrot/colorbrot

-Now point your browser to localhost:8080 and you should see the fractal.
-Note the --addr argument allows you to specify the interface.
+## Use it

+    $ configbrot | renderbrot > mandelbrot.png

-Both applications have a set of command line options.
-Try --help.
+configbrot generates configuration files and supports a range of options.
+Try

-## Web app controls

-Left click to begin highlighting zoom region.
-Left click again to zoom.

-Middle quick or "q" to cancel zoom selection.
+    $ configbrot -help

+colorbrot is provided as a convenience for those who may like to recolour the output.

 ## Credits